NuryeNigusMekonen/Customer_Experience_Analytics_for_Fintech_Apps/README.md

 ##  Status

-Task 2 is fully completed:
+Task one and two are fully completed:
 - BERT-based sentiment analysis (English only)
 - TF-IDF keyword extraction
 - Rule-based theme grouping